csiro-data-school/llms-intro-2024/_episodes/01-relational-dbs.md

 scenes of many websites you may interact with, e.g. Facebook, especially if the website provides any searchable or sortable data.

-Some of the most popular database systems include MySQL, SQL Server, Oracle and PostgreSQL.
-These systems (and others) have settled on a common (mostly consistent) language and syntax for interacting with them, for defining tables and relationships, for inserting/altering data and for making queries.
+Some of the most popular database systems include PostgreSQL, various hosted Cloud offerings, MySQL, SQL Server, Oracle.
+These systems
+(and others) have settled on a common (mostly consistent) language and syntax for interacting with them, for defining tables and relationships, for inserting/altering data and for making queries.
 This language is called SQL - Structured Query Language.

 SQL is what we'll be learning through this tutorial.

-To introduce SQL, we'll be making use of a lightweight, portable SQL database system, 'SQLite'.
+To introduce SQL, we'll be making use of a lightweight, portable SQL database system, 'SQLite' and another similar system called 'duckdb'.
+SQLite and duckdb are also great for integration directly into python and for working with scientific and geospatial data.